yodrew/yodrew.github.io/_pages/back/services.md

 #### design-build

-I design and build darkrooms as part of supporting retreats in existing buildings or from scratch. $40/hr.
+I design and build darkrooms as part of supporting retreats in existing buildings or from scratch. $40/hour + I may use it once for a 9-day retreat.

 See my [hygienic house](/plan) for some of my latest thinking.

 {% include pay.md %}